a-endari/Learning_German/README.md

 4. Open the note in Obsidian to see the formatted dictionary with playable audio

 ![Obsidian Preview](docs/images/obsidian_preview.png)
-*Example of German vocabulary notes in Obsidian with collapsible sections and audio playback*
+*Example of German vocabulary notes in Obsidian with collapsible sections and audio playback* Theme: catppuccin (Dark Mode)

 ### Obsidian Integration Benefits